zhannamatuzak/porada-de/README.md

 ### Accessibility and performance

 - Using Lighthouse in devtools I confirmed that the website is performing well, accessible and colors and fonts chosen are readable.

+- In the Video Project section on the Home page, it is said that the videos are loading slowly.
+That is why the best practices score is weighted only 83%.

  #### Home page